pactflow/docs.pactflow.io/docs/workshops/ci-cd/set-up-ci/04_configure_webhook.md

           1. Click the "TEST" button and ensure that it runs successfully.
           1. Click the "CREATE" button.

-1. Verify that the pact verification build for the provider is running correctly by opening the Github Actions tab of your `example-provider` project, and checking the output of the triggered build.
+1. Verify that the pact verification build for the provider is running correctly
+    1. In Github:
+        1. Open the Github Actions page for the "Verify changed pact" workflow
+            1. Click `Actions` -> Under `Workflows`, select `Verify changed pact`
+        1. Select the latest execution

-👉 Each of the above steps can be automated - you can see the targets for them in the provider's Makefile.
+👉 Each of the above steps can be automated in Pactflow - you can see the targets for them in the provider's Makefile.

 ## Expected state by the end of this step